rHomelab/LabBot-Cogs/README.md

 This cog will purge users that hold no roles as a way to combat accounts being created and left in an un-verified state.

+### Purge

+This cog will purge users that hold no roles as a way to combat accounts being created and left in an un-verified state.

 ## License

 All code in this repository is licensed under the [GNU General Public License version 3](https://github.com/tigattack/LabBot/blob/master/LICENSE).